monchier/ncsp/README.md

 	opts := NewOptions()                      // Initialize and set options opts.AddOption("buffer", reflect.Uint32)  // Initialize and set options
 	opts.SetOption("buffer", 0)               // Initialize and set options

+	err := ch.Build("channel0", opts)         // Build channel with a given name and options
+						  // The channel checks for existing receivers and watch
+						  // for new receivers that may join later

 	buf := make([]byte, 16)                   // Initialize byte buffer
 	_, err = rand.Read(buf)                   // Fill the buffer with random bits